 Visiting the Library

-When COVID-19 restrictions are lifted, the following groups of people may be eligible to request visitor borrowing privileges.
+The following groups of people may be eligible to request visitor borrowing privileges.

 Boston Theological Interreligious (BTI) Consortium Visitors

 To set up your Boston Theological Institute (BTI) Visitor account with us, please visit the library Monday-Friday, 8am-4pm.
 Make sure you have “opted-in” to borrowing from other BTI Libraries through the BTI Portal.
 Bring your student ID from the BTI institution you attend.
 We will have you fill out a short application for borrowing privileges (also available here).
 You are responsible for providing accurate contact information in addition to showing the required identification, and will be expected to follow all BU School of Theology Library policies.
 BTI visitors can borrow items for 28 days!

 Cross-registered students: Please let us know if you are a BTI student currently registered for a BU class.
 If so, you may already have a student record in our system with a longer loan period (133 days, or the expiration date determined by your registration, whichever comes sooner.)

 Boston Library Consortium patrons looking to register for borrowing privileges at Boston University must present their card and identification from their home institution at Mugar Memorial Library (771 Commonwealth Ave., not far from the School of Theology Library).
 Once registered, patrons can check out material from any Boston University Library for 28 days, subject to recall.
 More information on registration for Boston Library Consortium patrons can be found on Mugar Library’s website.
 Note that BC, Northeastern, and Brandeis visitors do not need to register; simply use your institution’s ID to borrow items!